markjouh/cp-library/datastructures/w_ary_tree.hpp.md

 ### Overview

-A tree data structure that takes advantage of hardware intrinsics to support multiset operations on a frequency table in $O(\log_{64}{n})$ time, with an extremely small constant factor to boot.
+A tree data structure that takes advantage of hardware intrinsics to support multiset operations on a frequency table, with $O(\log_{64}{n})$ operations and an extremely small constant factor.

 TODO: Implement predecessor/successor queries